 Direct any questions to KEITH Mfg.
-Co. or one of our international offices listed on our website.
+Co. or one of our international offices listed on the cover of this manual.

-WARNING: Installing the WALKING FLOOR[®] system will require some alterations to your trailer.
+WARNING: Installing the WALKING FLOOR® system will require some alterations to your trailer.
 Changes made without approval of the trailer manufacturer may void the trailer's warranty.